What You Should Do With Your Stimulus Check Once It Hits Your Bank Account

 Donate to a cause or support local businesses.

 If you are fortunate enough to have more than you need and you feel like giving back instead, consider donating to local COVID-19 relief funds or longstanding charity organizations that resonate with your values — there are a million ways to help others right now.
-Perhaps one of the best ways you can use your check is to support local businesses who may be taking hit from coronavirus.
+Perhaps one of the best ways you can use your check is to support local businesses that may be taking hit from coronavirus.
 Even if it’s just splurging on takeout or buying gift cards to your favorite neighborhood gift shop, this can help stimulate your local economy.

 Of course, you don’t have to use this lump sum for any one purpose — you can use some of it to support local businesses and save a portion of it, too, or use some of it to pay down debt.
 While there can be a lot of pressure to use your stimulus check the “right” way, keep in mind that the best way to spend it is completely unique to you.